The Knight (Max Von Sydow) plays chess with death

 Igmar Berman's The Seventh Seal (greatest

 J.L.
-Schellenberg argues that the presence of non resisting unbelievers disproves God.The basic concept is that if there are such non-resisting non -believers surly God would reveal himself to them because if God is all loving God would want a relationship with them.
+Schellenberg argues that the presence of non-resisting unbelievers disproves God.The basic concept is that if there are such non-resisting non-believers surly God would reveal himself to them because if God is all loving God would want a relationship with them.
 That they don't find God shows God is probably not there to show them.

 So where can we go from there?
 Well, an argument can be developed for supposing that nonresistant nonbelief would not exist if there were a God.
 Let me set out the argument as clearly as possible, and then we can discuss its nature and its force.